Katie Feeney: Career

-On November 28, 2022, Feeney was hired as the White House social media correspondent for AKSM Media.
-Feeney will provide her followers with coverage of White House events, as well as expanding White House reporting via social media.
-AKSM's goal for Katie is to connect a younger audience to the White House and limit the spread of misinformation on social media.
+On November 28, 2022, Feeney was hired as the first fully credentialed White House social media correspondent for AKSM Media.
+Feeney provided followers with coverage of White House events, as well as expanding White House reporting via social media.
+AKSM's goal is for Feeney to connect a younger audience to the White House and limit the spread of misinformation on social media.
 On her first day on the job, she began posting content covering First Lady Jill Biden's 2022 Christmas decorations at the White House.

-In February 2023, she was selected to be a tester for their new feature, called "Broadcast Channels" along with other celebrities such as Chloe Kim, Mikaela Shiffrin, FaZe Rug, and Valkyrae.
-During the 2023 World Series, Feeney represented Instagram as an exclusive content creator for Game 1 at Globe Life Field.
-A month later, she was recognized as one of the platform's "Creators of Tomorrow" along with 24 other content creators.

-ESPN (2025–present)

 On August 4, 2025, Feeney joined ESPN as a “Sports and Lifestyle Content Creator”.
 She will contribute to the network’s social media platforms and appear on Sunday NFL Countdown, Monday Night Countdown, and College GameDay.

-Public image

-Feeney is known as a "Campus Celebrity" and "one of the most recognizable faces on the sidelines of Beaver Stadium" at Penn State.
-Maddie Tyler of AKSM News, described Feeney as: "A pioneer in the social media industry where she has been able to create a sustaining career that is putting her through college."
-Sam Gutelle of Tubefilter credited Feeney with "continuing to bridge the gap between short-form video and sports reporting."

-Personal life

-Feeney was previously in a relationship with former Virginia Tech Baseball outfielder Jack Hurley from 2021 to 2024.
-Hurley was selected by the Arizona Diamondbacks with the 80th overall pick in the 2023 MLB Draft.